alibaba-aero/vue-webengage/README.md

 **‌📖 [Checkout `schema-object` docs at npm](https://www.npmjs.com/package/schema-object)**

 ## Contribute
-Feel free to open pull requests or issues. make sure you implement proper test and all of them are passing with `yarn test:unit`
+Feel free to open pull requests or issues.
+Make sure you implement proper tests and all of them pass by running `yarn test:unit`